zimnyaa/fuse-memload/README.md

 # `fuse-memfile`
-a way to run ELF in-memory without allowing people to read the file (from the beginning) better explained at https://tishina.in/execution/replacing-memfd-with-fuse
+a way to run ELF in-memory without allowing people to read the file (from the beginning). better explained at https://tishina.in/execution/replacing-memfd-with-fuse

 # deps&usage